MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 of course).

-Oh, and give credits to allowiscous, imamelia, Berk and Link13 for layer 3 conversions of some of SMW's layer 2 backgrounds!
+Oh, and give credits to allowiscous, imamelia, Berk and Link13 for layer 3 conversions for some of SMW's layer 2 backgrounds!

 The message box glitches for one frame!